RedPointGlobal/redpoint-rpi/docs/migration.md

 ### Multi-tenant Snowflake support

-**Before:** The chart supported a single Snowflake private key file, which meant multi-tenant deployments where each tenant connects to a different Snowflake database with its own credentials required workarounds.
+**Before:** The chart supported a single Snowflake private key file stored in a ConfigMap, which meant multi-tenant deployments where each tenant connects to a different Snowflake database with its own credentials required workarounds.

-**Now:** The `keys` array supports multiple private key files in a single ConfigMap.
-Each tenant's connection string references its own key file:
+**Now:** Snowflake private keys are stored in a Kubernetes Secret (not a ConfigMap), supporting both direct creation via the CLI and CSI Secret Store sync from a cloud vault.
+The `keys` array supports multiple key files for multi-tenant deployments:

 ```yaml
 databases: